ShireenKhalil99/Project-Data-Scientist-Capstone/README.md

 ## Blog <a name="Blog"></a>
 - For more details, kindly find my blog (https://shorturl.at/SbjMU)

-## Conclusion <a name="Conclusion"></a>
-This project demonstrates how data science can transform raw data into actionable insights.
-By identifying and predicting user churn, Sparkify can take proactive measures to retain its users, ensuring sustained growth and profitability.
-The techniques and findings from this project apply to a wide range of industries facing similar retention challenges.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
   This project is part of the Udacity Data Scientist Nanodegree (https://learn.udacity.com/).
 The dataset and project outline were provided by Udacity.